gavinmoorcroft/makers-devops-learner-diary/README.md

 This is intended to be my Learning Diary as I move through the Makers DevOPs Apprenticeship.

 This will be the place where I keep notes and code snippets that I find useful, as well as a place for me to track my module work.
-But more importantly, I will use this space to track my progress through evaluations, not just into my learning rate but also my emotional state, achievements,
+But more importantly, I will use this space to track my progress through evaluations, not just into my learning rate but also my emotional state, achievements and lows as I progress.

+## Bio

+To Do

 ## To Do